heyx3/Bplus.jl/docs/Matrix.md

 * `m4_look_at(cam_pos, target_pos, up)` makes a typical View transform matrix.
 * `m3_look_at(forward, up, right; [options])` makes a rotation matrix to turn the given basis into a typical View basis (by default: +X right, +Y up, -Z forward).
   * You can also think of this as a camera View matrix without the translation.
+* `m3_look_at(from::VBasis, to::VBasis)` makes a rotation matrix that turns the "from" vector basis into the "to" vector basis.
 * `m4_projection(near_clip, far_clip, aspect_width_over_height, fov_degrees)` creates a typical OpenGL perspective matrix.
 * `m4_ortho(range::Box3)` makes an orthographic projection matrix, mapping the given axis-aligned box to the range -1 => +1 along each axis.